 Bachelor of Arts in African American Studies

-Through our department students can obtain a Bachelor of Arts degree with either a Major or a Minor in African American Studies.
+Students can obtain a Bachelor of Arts degree with either a Major or a Minor in African American Studies.

 Admission Requirements: See the general requirements for undergraduate admission in the University Undergraduate Bulletin.

 Scholarship for AFS Majors: Majors are eligible for scholarship awards under the Coleman A. Young Scholarship Endowment Fund.
 To qualify, a student must maintain a minimum honor point average (H.P.A.) of 3.0 in the Department, exhibit qualities of leadership, and/or perform significant service to community development.
 An award committee selects recipients; the amount depends on available funding.

 Students must complete 120 credits of course work and satisfy University General Education Requirements (see General Education Program), College of Liberal Arts and Sciences Group Requirements (see Group Requirements), and Departmental major requirements cited below.
 All course work must be completed in accordance with the regulations of the University and the College governing undergraduate scholarship and degrees; see Bachelor's Degree Requirements, Academic Regulations, Academic Regulations: Liberal Arts and Sciences, and Bachelor's Degree Requirements: Liberal Arts and Sciences.

 Major Requirements: Majors must complete at least thirty-six credits in a prescribed course of study, including:

 2. Completion of study in an approved area of concentration (twenty-four credits).

 3. Field Work (AFS 5991) and/or Directed Study (AFS 6990) (three to eight credits).

 Cultural Studies and the Arts (twenty-four credits): This concentration is designed for students who are interested in exploring the relations between cultural expression/production and the social experience of Black life.